HaftamuM/HaftamuM/README.md

 ------------------------
 ##### If I am not working on my programing projects,

-- 🔭 I’m currently working on Coin Reader app
+- 🔭 I’m currently working on Health Wellness App
 - 🌱 I’m currently learning Python: Web crawling/scraping
 - 👯 I’m looking to collaborate on Python projects
 - 🤔 I’m looking for help with everything - so much to learn